An Experience Unlike any Other

 Our volunteers come from all walks of life, including young professionals, corporate managers and executives, stay-at-home moms and dads, retirees and college students.
-To volunteer with the Foundation in valuable areas such as fundraising/special events, outreach or administration, you must be 18 years of age.
-To assist with wishes as a Wishgranting volunteer, you must be at least 21 years old.
+To volunteer with Make-A-Wish® New Jersey in valuable areas such as fundraising/special events, outreach or administration, you must be 18 years of age.
+To assist with wishes as a Wish granting volunteer, you must be at least 21 years old.
 Elementary, high school and college aged students can get involved through our Kids for Wish Kids® and Wishmakers on Campus programs.
 These are programs for schools throughout New Jersey that give students the opportunity to sponsor wishes for children with critical illnesses while encouraging community service and promoting leadership.

 Volunteer Opportunities Throughout the State of New Jersey

-Make-A-Wish New Jersey is the only chapter located in the state of New Jersey.
-Because of this, well-trained volunteers are needed to visit wish families and assist with fundraising and outreach events in all twenty-one counties.
-The following opportunities utilize volunteer support throughout the state and volunteers interested in becoming involved in these areas should be willing to drive to various locations and have reliable transportation to do so.
+Make-A-Wish New Jersey is the only chapter located in the state.
+Because of this, well-trained volunteers are needed to visit wish families, as well as assist with fundraising and outreach events in all twenty-one counties.
+The below listed opportunities utilize volunteer support throughout the state.
+Volunteers interested in becoming involved in these areas should be willing to drive to various locations and have reliable transportation to do so.